Your Procedure in 3D

-Dr. Beckenstein performs around 200 breast reduction procedures each year for women from Huntsville, Montgomery, Hoover, and other Alabama cities.
-He realizes that 1 method might not be suited for every patient.
+Dr. Beckenstein performs around 200 breast reduction procedures each year for women from Huntsville, Montgomery, Tuscaloosa, and other Alabama cities.
+He realizes that a single method might not be suited for every patient.
 For this reason, he has mastered several techniques and determines which technique is best suited for your individual situation.
 Most plastic surgeons use a single method and apply this to every patient, which may not yield the best results.
 With so many breast reduction patients choosing his practice over the years, Dr. Beckenstein and his staff have developed a high level of expertise in caring for you.
 The hospitals he works at also are proficient in your care, from the operating room through your overnight stay.

 Good candidates for breast reduction surgery experience physical symptoms such as back pain, shoulder pain, neck pain and grooving from the bra straps caused by the size of their breasts.
 There are often rashes in the folds beneath the breasts as well.
 This group of symptoms is known as symptomatic macromastia.
 Some women may not experience any or all of these symptoms and might just feel their breasts are too large for them and want them reduced for cosmetic reasons.
 Candidates for surgery must be in good health and within 15 to 20% of their ideal body weight.
 The age range for this surgery spans from 19 to 75 years.